Don Shirley: 1945–1953

 In 1945, at the age of 18, Shirley performed the Tchaikovsky B-flat minor concerto with the Boston Symphony Orchestra.
 A year later, Shirley performed one of his compositions with the London Philharmonic Orchestra.

-While a student at The Catholic University of America, Shirley was a finalist for the prestigious Rhodes Scholarship in 1949, though he was not selected.
-Had he been selected, Mr. Shirley indicated that he would study "oriental languages" at Oxford rather than music.
+While a student at the Catholic University of America, Shirley was a finalist for the prestigious Rhodes Scholarship in 1949, though he was not selected.
+Had he been selected, Shirley indicated that he would study "oriental languages" at Oxford rather than music.

 In 1949, he received an invitation from the Haitian government to play at the Exposition Internationale du Bi-Centenaire de Port-au-Prince, followed by a request from President Estimé and Archbishop Joseph-Marie Le Gouaze for a repeat performance the next week.

 Shirley was married to Jean C. Hill in Cook County, Illinois on December 23, 1952, but they later divorced.

 Discouraged by the lack of opportunities for black classical musicians, Shirley abandoned the piano as a career for a time.
 He studied psychology at the University of Chicago and began work in Chicago as a psychologist.
 There he returned to music.
 He was given a grant to study the relationship between music and juvenile crime, which had broken out in the postwar era of the early 1950s.
 While playing in a small club, he experimented with sound to determine how the audience responded.
 The audience was unaware of his experiments and that students had been planted to gauge their reactions.